 An example of a typical Bulgarian dish you can get in many restaurants in Bansko is kavarma.
 This is a kind of stew with meat, vegetables and herbs.

 Shopska salad can also be found in literally every restaurant.
-This is the national dish of Bulgaria, which is also reflected in the colours of the salad, which form the Bulgarian flag: white cheese (white), lettuce (green) and pepper and tomato (red).
+This is the national dish of Bulgaria, which is also reflected in the colours of the salad, which form the Bulgarian flag: white cheese (white), cucumber (green) and pepper and tomato (red).

 It is a wonderfully refreshing salad that is particularly popular in summer.